8-K Filings Explained: The Early Warning System for Investors

 - Exhibit 3.x – Charter and bylaw changes.

-8‑K vs. Press Release: Which Hits First?
+8-K vs. Press Release: What Hits First?

 - Sometimes the press release comes first, then the 8-K.